sharadpka/-Getting-and-Cleaning-Data/README.md

 5. Gathers measurements on mean and STD on the mergedset data set
 6. Adds description to activity labels and other common variable names
 7. Creates a tidy data set for each activity and subject/participant (as referred to, in my code) and saves it to Tidy.txt

+The R code for the above is saved to run_analysis.R